INTRODUCTION

 The construction of government buildings and facilities usually results in new annual costs for maintenance, utilities, and additional staffing required for facility management and operation.
 Whenever a new or expanded facility involves program expansion, as with new school buildings, libraries, or fire stations, the required staffing and equipment (principals, librarians, fire apparatus) represent additional operating budget expenditures.

 The CIP includes analysis of these operating budget impacts to aid in review and decisions on the timing of public facilities and to more clearly show what a new building or road will cost in addition to its construction costs and any required debt service.
-The project description forms published in the Recommended FY25-30 CIP in January, display operating budget impacts of individual projects where applicable.
-The following chart summarizes the impact of the Recommended FY25-30 CIP on the operating budget expenditures of the related departments.
+The project description forms published in the Recommended FY27-32 CIP in January display operating budget impacts of individual projects where applicable.
+The following chart summarizes the impact of the Recommended FY27-32 CIP on the operating budget expenditures of the related departments.

 PROJECT COST PROJECTIONS

 Departments and agencies estimate the cost of each proposed capital project in current dollars.
-For the most part, County agencies use contracted cost estimators to develop project costs, and those estimates are reviewed and verified by County staff.
-Recent cost changes for construction commodities have been included, and projects are escalated to the mid-point of construction.
+For the most part, County government departments use contracted cost estimators to develop project costs, and those estimates are reviewed and verified by County staff.
+Recent cost changes for construction commodities are included, and projects are escalated to the mid-point of construction.
 Inflation is estimated separately, and funds are set aside to allow for inflation-driven cost increases in later years.
 During each even-numbered calendar year, all existing and proposed projects are reviewed centrally for changes to cost, scope, and timing, and adjusted as necessary.

-The County Charter (Section 307) provides for supplemental appropriations to address interim project cost increases.
-Unappropriated resources are set aside during the fiscal planning process to fund potential cost increases or for new projects which address urgent needs.
+The Charter of Montgomery County, Maryland (Section 307) provides for supplemental appropriations to address interim project cost increases.
+Unappropriated resources are set aside during the fiscal planning process to fund potential cost increases or for new projects that address urgent needs.

 REVENUE SOURCES